andrewsadowski/alpha-remover/README.md

-### Alpha-Remover
+# Alpha-Remover

-A CLI that takes an absolute path to a directory of .pngs, and removes the alpha-channel from all of them.
+A CLI that takes an absolute path to a directory of .pngs, and turns off the alpha-channel for all of them.

 ### Prerequisites